 Before you start setting the options, you should really have a look at them all.
 Before you start using options, you must be sure how to set these up.
 Otherwise options can break your website up, or you won’t be able to log in anymore!

 The screenshot was made on my own website.
 As you can see not all options are in use.
 I don’t use the Comments SPAM options because I have an other solution for protecing the comments section.

 Use the automatic updates options with care!
 I turned of all the automatic updates off WordPress itself and the plugins.
 I like to be sure these are compatible the moment I update them.
 Just the plugin Shield itself can auto update, to be sure I have the best protection.

 Under Hack Protection you can find the option to check the WordPress core files.
 All the core files that should be in your installation, will be verified against the official WordPress repository.
 Possible differences will be reported.
 You can even have them updated automatically.
 This is one way to detect and resolve PHP injections.

 Security measurements are necessary.
-You will have to invest some time to figure all the options out.
-Be sure to read the documentation en select and configure the options you need.
+You will have to invest some time to figure out all the options.
+Be sure to read the documentation and select and configure the options you need.
 And test your website after configuring this plugin.
 Make sure everything works as it should and you can still log in on the back end.

 You can never be 100 percent safe.
 But you can lower the risk of getting hacked big time by installing a plugin like Shield.
 Make sure you have a backup procedure that makes it possible to be back online in minutes in case you still get hacked.
 Getting hacked is a big problem, losing all your content without the possibility to restore it, is disastrous!